guangxush/LearnEng/Dictation/README.md

 158. But it's the first time we're(Legos) really, on a global scale(internationally), launched(put in the market/strated selling) a product that was highly(very) relevant(suitable for/appropriate for/compatible with) to girls.

 159. 1916: Clarence Saunders opens the first self-service grocery store, the Piggly Wiggly, in Memphis, Tennessee.

+160. I roll on the floor laughing.
+I say, "That's great.
+It's really funny, John.
+You're such a card"